intel/nauta/docs/user-guide/actions/batch_inf_example.md

    `$ nctl predict batch --model-location /mnt/input/home/trained_mnist_model --data /mnt/input/home/parsed --model-name mnist`

-**Notes**:
+### Other Important Information

-* Paths provided in locations such as `--model-location` and `--data` need to point for files/directory from the container's context, not from user's filesystem or mounts.
+* **Paths:** Paths provided in locations such as, `--model-location` and `--data` need to point (for files/directory) from the container's context, _not_ from a user's filesystem or mounts.
 These paths can be mapped using instructions from `nctl mount`.

-For example, if you've mounted Samba `/input` and copied files there, you should pass `/mnt/input/home/<file>` .
+   For example, if you have mounted Samba `/input` and copied the files there, you should pass: `/mnt/input/home/<file>`.

-* `--model-name` is optional, but it must match the model name provided during data preprocessing, since generated requests must provide which servable they target.
-In the `mnist_converter_pb.py` script you can find `request.model_spec.name = 'mnist'`, which saves model name in requests, and that name must match value passed as `--model-name`.
-If not provided it assumes that model name is equal to last directory in model location:
+* **Model Name:** The`--model-name` is optional, but it _must_ match the model name provided during data preprocessing, since generated requests _must_ define which servable they target.
+In the `mnist_converter_pb.py` script, you can find
+`request.model_spec.name = 'mnist'`.
+This saves the model name in requests, and that name _must_ match a value passed as:
+`--model-name`

+    If not provided, it assumes that the model name is equal to last directory in model location:
-`/mnt/input/home/trained_mnist_model` -> `trained_mnist_model`
+`/mnt/input/home/trained_mnist_model` --> `trained_mnist_model`

 ## References